caiton1/CS386-Meal-Creation-App/Deliverables/Deliverable2/Deliverable2.md

 ## 2. Stakeholders
 **Users:** Users are the stakeholders who utilize the Pick-My-Meals product to help with their daily lives.
+**Stores**: Stores are stakeholders that may buy a sponsorship in our application.
+This app will bring more people to the Users local stores.
 **Clients:** Clients are the stakeholders who invest into our product with hope that it’ll both become successful as well as useful for their business in the long run.
 **Developers:** Developers are the stakeholders who produce and create the product.
 **Competitors:** Competitors are the stakeholders who have similar products to ours thus occupying the same market as us.